 The investigation and hearing of category B offences must be completed within fifteen (15) working days from the day that the offence was reported, unless the Chair of the Senate Standing Committee on Plagiarism approves a change in the time frame.
-It is possible, if deemed necessary, to request other departments in which the student is registered to check their records and to indicate whether or not the student has been found to have committed plagiarism in another department, or for departments to check the Protea plagiarism database that contains information about all plagiarism cases of category B and C in each academic year.
+The member(s) of staff conducting the investigation and assembling the evidence of plagiarism (usually the academic staff member who discovered the plagiarism) must refer the matter to the University Plagiarism Officer, who will check whether the student has been convicted of plagiarism in any other department, and who will provide guidance on the preparation of evidence and the formulation of the charge against the student.

-A student charged with a category B offence must be given full written particulars of the allegation against him or her, and copies of the evidence of the suspected plagiarism.
-The evidence should include the assignment (with the allegadly plagiarised passages suitably marked) and documentary evidence of the original source material (suitably marked).
+A student charged with a category B offence must be given full written particulars of the allegation against them, and copies of the evidence of the suspected plagiarism.
+The evidence should include the assignment or examination script (with the allegedly plagiarised passages suitably marked) and documentary evidence of the original source material (suitably marked).
 The student must be informed of the time and the place of the hearing in the written particulars.
-The student may be assisted by another student, or by a staff member.
+Hearings may be conducted virtually.
+The chair may, for good reasons decide whether hearings may be conducted virtually.
+The student may be assisted and/or represented by another student, or by a staff member.
 Where a student is alleged to have copied from another student, it may be necessary (if there are allegations and counter allegations) to require both students to attend the hearing, and to hear both versions, in order to assess the probabilities.
 If it is found that any one of the students/groups did not collude in the syndication/copying of the assignment, that student/group should receive no penalty.

 The hearing will be conducted according to the requirements of natural justice.
 The hearing is an informal one, but there are some important procedural steps that should be followed.
-Under no circumstances may the hearing occur, and a decision be made, without the student having been afforded an opportunity to attend, and to state his or her case.
+Under no circumstances may the hearing occur, and a decision be made, without the student having been afforded an opportunity to attend, and to state their case.
 If a student does not appear, the Committee should adjourn to ascertain where the student is, and why the student did not attend the hearing.
 Where the student has failed to attend a hearing without proper reason, the student may be reported to the University's Senior Prosecutor for failing to comply with a lawful instruction (an offence in terms of rule 13 of the Student Disciplinary Code).
 Students will not be able to put off the inevitable by non-attendance.
-If the student fails to attend for a second time without prior excuse, the matter may continue in his or her absence.
+If the student fails to attend for a second time without prior excuse, the matter may continue in their absence.

-At the commencement of the hearing, the representative of the academic department who detected the alleged plagiarism will present the evidence, and the student (or his or her representative) will have the right to question the department's representative about the alleged plagiarism.
+At the commencement of the hearing, the representative of the academic department who detected the alleged plagiarism will present the evidence, and the student (or their representative) will have the right to question the department's representative about the alleged plagiarism.
 In addition, the Committee members will have the right to ask questions of the departmental representative.

-The student (or his or her representative) will then have the opportunity to make a statement or to present any evidence in support of his or her case.
-The Committee members will have the right to ask questions of the student or his or her representative.
+The student (or their representative) will then have the opportunity to make a statement or to present any evidence in support of their case.
+The Committee members will have the right to ask questions of the student or their representative.